-Betsey may have loved Robert Todd, but she had little interest in his offspring; she clearly favored her own children and proved to be a harsh disciplinarian.
+The Todd household took a turn for the worse after the wedding and rooms that were once filled with Eliza Parker’s love for her children were now filled with the rantings and ravings of a stepmother who strongly disliked her husband’s children.
 As a socialite, she groomed the entire brood to blend in with societal expectations, and spent a great deal of time trying to smooth out what she considered Mary’s rough edges — namely her high spirits and her penchant for speaking plain truth.

 While the marriage endured, Mary’s spirit shriveled, creating mood swings and an obsession with financial security that would last for the rest of her life .

 In an attempt to get away from what she perceived as a soul-destroying atmosphere, Mary finished her education at a boarding school run by a French immigrant named Charlotte Mentelle (6).
 Here, she perfected her spoken French and no doubt learned about the philosophical views that had developed in the country before and during the French Revolution.
-Mary considered staying on to teach, but eventually decided against that idea, instead moving in with her older sister, Elizabeth Todd Edwards.
+Mary considered staying on to teach, but eventually decided against that idea, instead moving in with her older sister Elizabeth Edwards, in Springfield, Illinois.